 Money-saving lighting tips

-The key difference between traditional light bulbs and energy-saving bulbs is of course the way they produce light.
+The key difference between traditional light bulbs and energy saving light bulbs is of course the way they produce light.
 Traditional ‘incandescent’ light bulbs work by heating a wire filament until it glows.
-Energy-saving bulbs use one of two methods to produce light.
+This type of bulb is incredibly inefficient – 90% of the energy used to power them is ‘lost’ to heat, with a mere 10% converted into light.

-The first type of light bulb is a compact fluorescent lamp.
+This was the first mass-produced low-energy lightbulb.
 Look closely at the bulb and you’ll see glass tubes inside.
 These are filled with mercury vapour and an electronic ballast to channel the electricity when you switch on the lights.
 When the electricity flows through, the mercury vapour emits light.
 The light is emitted in the ultraviolet range, stimulating a phosphorus coating that produces the bright light that we see.